ahanba/hiatus/README.markdown

 ## Detectable errors
 + **Glossary**
    When a glossary source term is found in a source segment, the tool checks if the corresponding glossary target term exists in the target segment.
-Supports RegExp for flexible matching.
+Supports RegExp for advanced matching.

 + **Search Source or Target Segment** (Defined as **monolingual**)
    Searches source or target segments exclusively and reports errors if specified text is found.
 Supports RegExp for advanced matching.